 This is a concerted stoppage of work or action short of strike that is taken by employees in contemplation of furtherance of a trade dispute.
-More information on forms of industrial action can be found on the NI Direct website by clicking on the link in the “External links” section.
+More information on forms of industrial action can be found on the NI Direct website by clicking on the link in the “Links for employees” section.

 Official industrial action